openpolis/openpolis.github.com/source/pages/README.rst

 Installation
 ============
-You can install this solution for yourself.
+You can install this solution for yourself!
-Fork ``git@github.com:openpolis/openpolis.github.com.git`` to your github account.
+Fork ``git@github.com:openpolis/openpolis.github.com.git`` to your github account and clone the ``cloneable`` tag, to have an almost empty blog.

 Use the ``git@github.com:[account]/[account].github.com.git`` naming convention to have the html pages hosted automagically on `github's user or organization pages`__ at ``http://[account].github.com``.